FRE 520 - FSL Experiential Learning Component

 Activities to be credited toward the experiential learning component are subject to the approval of a program coordinator.
 Students can submit a plan of action for prior approval to ensure that all activities will be recognized.
 Upon completion, a written summary outlining various activities that the student engaged in will be submitted for final evaluation.
 This summary may have different formats, but the information provided will be written in French.
 The most common formats are a journal or an essay (minimum of three pages).

-The bulk of activities should start when students finish French VI.
+The bulk of activities should start when students finish French 6.

-- Certificate in French Language and Culture - FSL Intermediate : Elective Courses
+- Certificate in French Language and Culture - FSL Intermediate : Optional Courses